NavinBondade/Classifying-And-Predicting-Five-Rice-Diseases-With-Deep-Learning/README.md

   <li><h3>Accuracy<h3></li>
 </ul>
 <img src="https://github.com/NavinBondade/Rice-Leaf-Diseases-Detection-And-Classification/blob/main/Rice%20Diseases%20Classification%20and%20Prediction/Graph/accuracy.png" width="450" height="300">
 <p>The model was trained for 10 epochs.
-During training, the model uses Adam as an optimizer for performing backpropagation and uses categorical cross-entropy as the loss function.</p>
+During training, the model uses Adam as an optimizer for performing backpropagation and uses categorical cross-entropy as the loss function.
+The model has trained perfectly and is free from overfitting or underfitting.</p>

 <h2>Model Evaluation</h2>
 <ul>